-Five other things to consider are cost, maintenance, longevity, resale value, and possible restrictions within a housing development (e.g. some developments limit colour choices, restrict which siding materials can be used, or require a certain amount of natural stone).
+Five other things to consider are cost, maintenance, longevity, resale value, and possible restrictions within a housing development (e.g. some developments limit colour choices or restrict which siding materials can be used).

 At Made to Last, we are eager to give you your dream home.
-We will work hard to make sure you get the exterior siding and detailing you desire.
+We make sure you get the exterior siding and detailing you desire.
 However, we are also here to give advice on what options stand up the best to our Vancouver Island weather, are the most cost-effective, or are the most popular.

 As you make decisions regarding your dream home, here’s a breakdown of the common exterior siding options, along with their advantages and disadvantages:

 Stucco was very popular in the mid-to-late 20th century in BC, and there is a good reason.
-It can look good, is easy to maintain, has great longevity, and provides insulating and sound dampening value to the home.
+It can look good, is easy to maintain, and has great longevity.
+It also provides insulating and sound dampening value to the home.
 One challenge of stucco is that it is labour-intensive to install, so costlier than fibre cement or vinyl.
 However, it is still fairly economical.
 The material itself—a combination of cement, Silica, and lime—is applied in multiple layers over a frame of metal or wood.
-It can be challenging in areas with extreme temperatures or excessive precipitation, but Vancouver Island seems to handle stucco well.
+It can be challenging in areas with extreme temperatures or excessive precipitation, but Vancouver Island seems to handle stucco reasonably well.

 Brick is a timeless choice for exterior siding, both because it provides a classic look and lasts a long time.
 The maintenance requirements are low, requiring infrequent washing (unless painted).
 There’s a good reason why so many homes throughout history have featured brick exteriors.
 However, even though brick masonry has its functional advantages, the look is simply not for everyone, and it is costly.

-Cement, pigments, and lightweight fragments of rock and mineral constitute this popular and fairly affordable exterior siding option.
-Stone veneer gives you the look and feel of a natural stone exterior, but compared to natural stone, the cost is much lower.
+Fabricated stone products are made with cement, pigments, and lightweight fragments of rock and mineral.
+This can give you the look and feel of a natural stone exterior, but compared to natural stone, the cost is usually lower.
 It also weighs less than natural stone, making it easier to transport and install.
-However, since it is essentially a lightweight synthetic product, it lacks the natural durability of real stone.
+Another benefit is that the colours and sizes are completely controlled, if variation is not desirable for you.

 Vinyl is among the cheapest options for residential exterior siding.
 It has received a poor reputation on Vancouver Island for its overuse in the 1990s.
 However, vinyl siding has made considerable strides in recent years while remaining low in cost.
 Homeowners are now able to achieve a wide range of designs and appearances using this versatile siding.
 It also stands up to the elements very well and has almost no maintenance requirements.
 Severe weather can, however, damage vinyl siding.
 For this reason, it can be valuable to maintain a personal stock of replacement material.
 Also, vinyl siding should never be painted a dark colour, which will cause it to warp and buckle with sun exposure.